niflylab/TACI_CalciumImagingPlugin/README.md

 - An option to perform the ORGANIZE function simultaneously is available.

 **ORGANIZE:**
-- Makes a copy of the .tif files and sorts them into new folders labeled by the z-positions.
+- Makes a copy of the .tif files, turns them gray, and sorts them into new folders labeled by the z-positions.
 This requires a specific file structure as an input.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example C](#organization-example-c).
-- An option to make the .tif gray is available.
+- An option to skip the grayscale function is is available.

 **EXTRACT:**
 - Combines MEAN_INTENSITY values Mean_Intensity#.csv files from each neuron in the folder.
 This requires a specific file structure as an input.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example E](#organization-example-e).